 The consolidated financial statements include the accounts of Align and our wholly-owned subsidiaries after elimination of intercompany transactions and balances.
-Certain amounts within revenues and cost of revenues in prior periods have been reclassified to conform with the current period presentation.
+Certain amounts in prior periods have been reclassified to conform with the current period presentation.
 These reclassifications had no impact on previously reported gross profit or financial position.